toucansites/website/src/content/blog/articles/toucan-is-now-ready-for-alpha-testing/index.md

 Feel free to grab one of our themes to get started.
 We also have a minimal starter project available under the [toucansites](https://github.com/toucansites) GitHub organization.

-Make sure to place the theme in the `themes/default`folder.
-Alternatively, you can set the `theme.use` value to use a custom folder.
+Make sure to place the theme in the `themes/default` folder.
+Alternatively, you can set the `theme.use` value in the site's configuration YAML to use a custom folder.

 Now, you need a proper configuration for your site.
 Don’t worry, it can be as simple as this example: